On the ubiquity of Arf rings: Introduction

 We now state our results more precisely, explaining how this paper is organized.
 In Section \ref{sec2}, we begin with the basic properties of the algebra $A^I$ of $A$ at an ideal $I$, which will be needed throughout this paper.
-In contrast with Arf rings, we give a characterization of weakly Arf rings in terms of the stability of the integral closure of a principal ideal.
-Section \ref{sec3} provides further properties of weakly Arf rings, including the fact that weakly Arf property is inherited under cyclic purity maps.
+In contrast with Arf rings, we give a characterization of the weakly Arf rings in terms of the stability of the integral closure of a principal ideal.
+Section \ref{sec3} provides further properties of the weakly Arf rings, including the fact that the weakly Arf property is inherited under cyclic purity maps.
 In particular, we give a partial answer to the question of when the rings of invariants are weakly Arf; see Corollary \ref{3.2}.

 In Section \ref{sec4}, we explore the strict closedness of rings in connection with Arf and weakly Arf rings.
-Theorem \ref{Zariski-Lipman} shows that, if $A$ is a Noetherian ring which satisfies the Serre's $(S_2)$ condition, then $A$ is strictly closed in its integral closure $\overline{A}$ if and only if $A$ is weakly Arf and $A_P$ is an Arf ring for every $P \in\Spec A$ with $\height_AP = 1$.
+Theorem \ref{Zariski-Lipman} shows that, if $A$ is a Noetherian ring which satisfies Serre's $(S_2)$ condition, then $A$ is strictly closed in its integral closure $\overline{A}$ if and only if $A$ is weakly Arf and $A_P$ is an Arf ring for every $P \in\Spec A$ with $\height_AP = 1$.
 Hence, if we additionally assume that $\height_AM \ge 2$ for every $M \in \Max A$, the strict closedness coincides with the weakly Arf property; see Corollary \ref{4.4}.
 As an application of Theorem \ref{Zariski-Lipman}, we prove the following.

 \begin{thm}[Corollary \ref{4.7}] Let $A$ be a Noetherian integral domain.
-Suppose that $A$ satisfies the Serre's $(S_2)$ condition and $A$ contains an infinite field.
+Suppose that $A$ satisfies Serre's $(S_2)$ condition and $A$ contains an infinite field.
 Then $A$ is weakly Arf if and only if so is the polynomial ring $A[X_1, X_2, \ldots, X_n]$ for every $n \ge 1$. \end{thm}

 In Sections \ref{sec5} and \ref{sec6}, we study the question of when idealizations and fiber products are weakly Arf and Arf rings, which allows us to enrich the theory and produce concrete examples of such rings.
-The main results of these sections are stated as follows.
+The main results of these sections are the following.

 \begin{thm}[Theorem \ref{5.2}] Let $R$ be a Noetherian ring, and let $M$ be a finitely generated torsion-free $R$-module.
 Then the idealization $A=R\ltimes M$ of $M$ over $R$ is a weakly Arf ring if and only if $R$ is a weakly Arf ring and $M$ is an $\overline{R}$-module. \end{thm}